openDemocracy-org/gfw-comment-incentives/README.md

 ### Connecting them up

 Follow the Coral Talk installation steps.
 The only value that matters is the Site Permitted Domains.
-This needs to be set to the URL of our incentives service above: http://localhost:8080
+This needs to be set to the URL of our fake site above: http://localhost:2000

-Once install is complete, you should be able to see the Coral comments panel at the bottom of an article page: [http://localhost:8080/articles/hello-world](http://localhost:8080/articles/hello-world])
+Once install is complete, you should be able to see the Coral comments panel at the bottom of an article page: [http://localhost:8080/articles/hello-world](http://localhost:2000/articles/hello-world])

-(If this hasn't worked, check the ports are 8080 for the Incentives Service and 3000 for Coral Talk.
+(If this hasn't worked, check the ports are 4000 for the Incentives Service and 3000 for Coral Talk.
 Make sure you have copied .env.default to .env in the code for this project.)

 Within your Coral Talk instance you need to create an External Moderation phase, an endpoint where all the comments get sent to.
-Our handler in [./server.js](./server.js) is listening on `/handle-comment` so the URL should be http://localhost:8080/handle-comment.
-You also need to create a webhook endpoint that gets notified of Coral's "STORY_CREATED" event.
-The URL for this is http://localhost:8080/create-story.
+Our handler in [./server.js](./server.js) is listening on `/handle-comment` so the URL should be http://localhost:4000/handle-comment.